 During the months of February and March riders from all over the world come to compete on the Sunshine Tour in driving, jumping, dressage and three-day eventing.
 They are set up as an extensive series of equine events held at a single venue in order to reduce travelling arrangements for the participating horses - as they come from over 20 countries.
 Once there, however, they are able to settle in, relax and usually enjoy the excellent weather conditions.

-An event known as Circuito de Otoño (Autumn Tour) is a fairly new event and is held from October to November, but dates vary each year, the same as for the Sunshine Tour.
+An event known as Circuito de Otoño (Autumn Tour) is a more recent event and is held from October to November, but dates vary each year, the same as for the Sunshine Tour.
 It is therefore best to consult the dates of events before visiting.

 The Montenmedio complex is located about 10 kilometres south ( N-340 km 41.3 ) of Vejer de la Frontera, in Cádiz province, which is home to a vast stretch of Mediterranean coastline known as the Costa de la Luz - thanks to the tremendous quality of light in this part of the region.
 The climate is also ideal for year-round outdoor activities, with facilities such as Montenmedio in Vejer designed to cope with hot Iberian summers.
 However, Atlantic breezes do temper the heat in this part of Spain.

 The Sunshine Tour is open to spectators, and there is plenty of parking and free admission.
 The dedicated entrance is located on the N-340 km 41.3 a few hundred metres west (in direction of Vejer) of the Montenmedio estate entrance.

 Book Hotels in outside Vejer

 Andalucia Sunshine Tour Event Report 2022